CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, open another tab, browse to the **Monitor** page, and then select **Alerts**.

-   >**Note**: Alerts may take a while to appear on the portal.
+   >**Note:** Alerts may take a while to appear on the portal.
 Please continue with next exercises.

   > **Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:
   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.